prajwalch/yazap/README.md

 }
 ```

-### Handling help
+### Handling Help

-Handling `-h` or `--help` and displaying usage is done automatically, but if you want to display help manually, there
+The handling of `-h` or `--help` option and the automatic display of usage
-are two functions which you can use i.e. `App.displayHelp` and `App.displaySubcommandHelp`.
-`displayHelp` is simple it just prints the root level help but the `displaySubcommandHelp` is a bit different,
+information are taken care by the library.
+However, if you need to manually
+display the help information, there are two functions available: `App.displayHelp()`
+and `App.displaySubcommandHelp()`.

+- `App.displayHelp()` prints the help information for the root command,
+providing a simple way to display the overall usage and description of the
+application.

+- On the other hand, `App.displaySubcommandHelp()` queries the sepecifed
-it queries for the subcommand which was present on the command line and displays its usage.
+subcommand on the command line and displays its specific usage information.

 ```zig
 if (!matches.hasArgs()) {